Brilliant-Labs/aframe-boilerplate/README.md

 ## Alternative deployment strategies

-hosting the static files in this directory on any static server will also work, but be careful when choosing which files to upload
+hosting the static files in this directory on any static server will also work, but be careful when choosing which files to upload. files listed in .gitignore should not be hosted

 ## License